The 26 Golden Rules of Running

 Whenever we go running, the majority of the energy that moves us forward comes from our glycogen stores, which are topped up whenever we eat carbohydrates.

-We also use some stored fat for energy, but typically your energy comes from around 75% carbs, 25% fat.
-The more intense the workout, the more of your energy is coming from carbs.
+We also use some stored fat for energy, but typically, your energy comes from around 75% carbs and 25% fat.
+The more intense the workout, the more energy you get from carbs.

 A lot of people make running nutrition overly complex.
 To be well-fuelled before a run, you need to eat some carbs.
 It’s that simple.

-While inspiration and bouts of motivation are awesome for setting goals, actually training towards them and achieving them takes a lot of work and discipline.
+While inspiration and bursts of motivation are awesome for setting goals, actually training for and achieving them takes a lot of work and discipline.

 Consistently thinking about how to reach your new running goals.